 Who Gets Body Acne More--Males or Females?

-According to Scant Research, Males Experience Body Acne Slightly More than Females
+Males Might Experience Body Acne Slightly More than Females

 The Essential Information

 What we know for sure is that both males and females do in fact suffer from body acne.
 When we look at the population as a whole, about half of all people who have facial acne also battle with some body acne.